umaidali236/development-environment-setup-demo/README.md

 ## Step 1: Install Visual Studio Code

-Visual Studio Code is a lightweight but powerful source code editor which runs on your desktop.
+- **VS Code (Visual Studio Code):** It's a lightweight but powerful source code editor developed by Microsoft.
+It's highly extensible through plugins and supports a variety of programming languages and development workflows.
+VS Code includes features like syntax highlighting, debugging capabilities, code completion, and version control integration.
 Follow these steps to install it:

 1. Visit the [Visual Studio Code website](https://code.visualstudio.com/).
 2. Download the installer for your operating system (Windows, macOS, or Linux).